Is Legal Separation An Appropriate Divorce Alternative For You?

 Married couples who are having problems but who aren’t ready to divorce may consider a separation period.
 This can give them the space they need to work on a troubled marriage.
 When legally separated, they are free to get back together at any time.

 If you are considering a legal separation from your partner, consider consulting with a divorce and family lawyer.
-Our legal separation attorneys in Troy have 50 years of combined legal experience to assist you with this process.
+Our legal separation attorneys have 50 years of combined legal experience to assist you with this process.
 Finalizing a legal separation requires a lot of negotiations and documentation, all of which can be made easier with the help of Frost & Kavanaugh.

 What Is Legal Separation?

 During a legal separation, the two spouses live apart and they have a separation agreement that defines their rights and responsibilities.
 The separation agreement is a written document, signed by both spouses.